Last chance! Save up to 25% on Samsung Galaxy tablets in the Prime Day sales

-The Amazon Prime Day sale is the gift that keeps on giving, and now it wants to give you cheap Samsung Galaxy tablet deals.
+It's day 2 of the Amazon Prime Day sale and it's the gift that keeps on giving when it comes to cheap Samsung Galaxy tablet deals.

 UK: Galaxy Tab S6 Lite 128GB